jagan-shanmugam/jagan-shanmugam/README.md

 ## Hi there 👋

-I'm a data scientist and a software developer passionate about building innovative solutions and exploring new technologies.
+I'm a Data Scientist/Machine Learning Engineer/Software Developer passionate about building innovative solutions and exploring new technologies.

-### 🚀 What I'm Up To
+### 🚀 What I'm Up To, in my time

 - 🔭 Currently working on **MCP servers**, **clients**, and **hosts**
 - 🌱 Learning **MCP**, **React**, and **NextJS**